‹ Return to Post War Crash Sites

 USAF F-111E 68-0081

-5 March 1975, F-111 68-0081 of 55th Tactical Fighter Squadron (known as the “Fightin’ 55th”) crewed by Major Richard A Wolf USAF (pilot) and Major Jay K Miller USAF (navigator / weapons system operator), crashed near Shap after being abandoned by the crew.
+5 March 1975, F-111 68-0081 of 55th Tactical Fighter Squadron (known as the “Fightin’ 55th”) crewed by Major Richard A Wolf USAF (pilot) and Major Jay K Miller USAF (navigator / weapons system operator), crashed in the hills south west of Shap after being abandoned by the crew.

 They were undertaking a training exercise, flying from RAF Upper Heyford, Oxfordshire to RAF Leeming in North Yorkshire when the aircraft suffered a bird strike 9 miles north of Kendal causing the crew to eject.
-The F-111 crashed into moorland north of Great Saddle Crag.
+The F-111 crashed into moorland near Saddle Crag.

 The accident report dated 28 March 1975 (it can be found online) says “The bird hit the right windshield causing catastrophic failure of the right windshield and the right canopy glass.
 Ultimately, the WSO made the decision to eject and initiated the ejection sequence.
 The WSO suffered minor facial lacerations and the Aircraft Commander (AC) suffered a compression fracture of the upper spine during capsule touchdown.
 The aircraft crashed and was destroyed causing minimal property damage and no injury to personnel.”